 Deposit/Refund Schemes: ULAB recovery can be incentivised with collection schemes based on a financial incentive, such as a refundable levy on new lead acid batteries, which is repaid to the customer when the ULAB is returned to the retailer.
 These financial incentives can be used in a number of ways, but should be sufficient to drive the consumer to return the ULAB into the formal and licensed sectors and prevent the ULAB from finding its way into the informal and unlicensed recyclers.

 Purchase Discount Schemes: Purchase discount schemes operate in a similar way to the deposit/refund schemes, but instead of the consumer paying a deposit the first time a new battery is purchased, the consumer will only pay the retail price.
 However, when the battery is at the end of its useful life and the ULAB returned to the retailer, a discount will be given on the price of a new battery and the ULAB will be retained by the retailer and sent to a licensed recycler.
 These schemes are invariably run by the secondary lead recyclers and the battery manufacturers.
-The industry bears all the costs and sets up the necessary recovery infrastructure to make the scheme work, but the costs are such that the schemes are really only viable in countries with domestic recyclers and battery manufacturers.
+The industry bears all the costs and sets up the necessary recovery infrastructure to make the scheme work, but the costs are such that the schemes are only viable in countries with domestic recyclers and battery manufacturers. ()

 Incentives and disincentives